newrelic-experimental/newrelic-sketch-java/README.md

 * Serialization and deserialization code included
 * Full "double" range, including subnormal numbers are supported, at all meaningful scales (-11 to 52, inclusive).

-With a reasonable default number of buckets of 320, a histogram can fit a dataset with contrast (maxValue / minValue) up to 1M at scale 4, for a 2.17% relative error.
+With the default maximal number of buckets at 160, a histogram can fit a dataset with contrast (maxValue / minValue) up to 1M at scale 3, for a 4.3% relative error.
 Here contrast = 2 ^ (numBuckets / 2^scale).
-The memory cost of 320 buckets is modest.
-Because NrSketch uses variable size counters, and most use cases need no more than 4 bytes per bucket count, the in memory footprint of an NrSketch is typically less than 320 * 4 = 1280 bytes.
+The memory cost of 160 buckets is modest.
+Because NrSketch uses variable size counters, and most use cases need no more than 4 bytes per bucket count, the in memory footprint of an NrSketch is typically less than 160 * 4 = 540 bytes.
 The included serializer uses [varint](https://en.wikipedia.org/wiki/Variable-length_quantity) to encode the counters, which is even more space efficient.
 Serialized size is often just a few hundred bytes.
 At this level of cost, many use cases will not need to override the default max number of buckets.
 The default no argument constructor will often just work.